Written by Eric Gockel

 - Ask visitors to opt into cookies

 For additional granularity, you may want to explore Civic’s Cookie Control that gives visitors the option to opt out of types of cookie categories like analytics marketing and preferences as well as third party opt out support.
+It is also available as a plugin module for Drupal, Joomla, and WordPress CMS.

 Don’t get burned